Gambara (seeress): The Lombard legend

 The earliest account of Gambara appears in the 7th century Origo Gentis Langobardorum, where Gambara's two sons join her in invoking the goddess Frea, and here they are still in Scandinavia, while Paul the Deacon's version places the event after they have migrated to Scoringa (modern northern Germany):

 One scholar argues that at the time Paul the Deacon wrote his version of the account, the Lombards had been Christian for generations, and their language, if it ever existed, mostly forgotten, except for some legal and military terms.
 However, McKinnell notes that all over the Germanic-speaking parts of Europe, Christian scholars were driven by the motive of eradicating pagan superstitions, and Paul the Deacon takes care to caution the mediaeval reader – in more than one place in his account – that the pagan legend involving Gambara is not to be taken seriously. :

 In the Latin original text, Paul the Deacon uses the past infinitive in order to distance the events and remind the reader the information must not be taken seriously.
-Gambara is also mentioned in the early 9th c.
-Chronicum Gothanum, but without the Godan and Frea account:
+Gambara is also mentioned in the early 9th century Historia Langobardorum codicis Gothani, but without the Godan and Frea account:

 Gambara is characterized as phitonissa in Latin which means 'priestess' or 'sorceress', and as sibylla, i.e. 'seeress'.
 Pohl comments that Gambara lived in a world and era where prophecy was important, and not being a virgin like Veleda, she combined the roles of priestess, wise woman, mother and queen.

 The tradition is also reflected in the late 12th c.
 Gesta Danorum (viii.13.2), where the setting is in Scandinavia before the emigration of the Winnili, and there she is called Gambaruc.
 She is outraged that the assembly and her sons Aio and Ibor want to avert a famine by killing all the infants and the elderly and banish all the rest who are not able bodied warriors and farmers.
 Instead they should draw lots, and a part of the population should seek new lands.

 It is noteworthy that, just like Paul the Deacon, the author of Gesta Danorum, Saxo Grammaticus, portrayed her the wisest person in the realm.